 .
 Follow your doctor's recommendations for keeping it in a safe range.

 Take aspirin if your doctor says it is safe.Keep chronic medical conditions under control.
 This includes high cholesterol and diabetes.Talk to your doctor about the use of statins.
-These types of drugs may help prevent certain kinds of strokes in some people.Seek medical care if you have symptoms of a stroke, even if symptoms stop.Stop abusing drugs such as cocaine.
-Your doctor can refer you to rehabilitatin programs.
+These types of drugs may help prevent certain kinds of strokes in some people.Seek medical care if you have symptoms of a stroke, even if symptoms stop.If you use drugs, talk to your doctor about rehabilitation programs.

 Hemorrhagic stroke.
 National Stroke Association website.
 Available at:

 Hemorrhagic strokes (bleeds).
-American Heart Association American Stroke Association website.
+American Stroke Association website.
 Available at:

 Mena F, Fruns M, Contreras A, Soto F, Mena I. Acute brainstem infarct: multidisciplinary management.
 Alasbimn Journal website.
 Available at: